Kottk/EZU/README.md

 Step one: Create an ECUInitializer object.
 The constructor takes no parameters.

-Step two: If you do not know what the addresses are for the sensors once they are mapped, call ECUInitializer getAddresses method.
+Step two: If you do not know what the addresses are for the sensors once they are mapped, call ECUInitializer listAddresses method, this method returns a string array of all keys assosciated with the map.

 Step three: For whichever sensor you wish to communicate with, call it through the ECUIntitializer(example: for EngineSpeed the call would be testECUInitializer.map.get("ES").write(**BYTE ARRAY OF DATA YOU WANT TO WRITE TO ECU**))